-During the year 1 July 2016 to 30 June 2017, there were 43 full days taken off due to workplace accidents and incidents (2016: not recorded).
-There were 0 incidents notifiable to Worksafe NZ.
+During the year 1 July 2017 to 30 June 2018, there were 45 full days taken off due to workplace accidents and incidents - target zero (2017: 43 days).
+There were 0 incidents notifiable to Worksafe NZ (Target zero).

 Westroads Ltd continued to Promote Zero Harm by ensuring the following;